kodecocodes/swift-style-guide/README.markdown

 ### Generics

 Generic type parameters should be descriptive, upper camel case names.
 When a type name doesn't have a meaningful relationship or role, use a traditional single uppercase letter such as `T`, `U`, or `V`.
+But really, in most cases it should be possible to come up with something better than those.

 **Preferred:**
 ```swift